wavemaker/docs/learn/how-tos/multi-security-provider.md

 - **SSO-based Login**: In contrast, an SSO-based login flow redirects users to the login page of the respective SSO provider for authentication.
 - **Pre-Authenticated login**: Pre-authenticated login is a token-based authentication flow in which a request is authenticated based on the token it contains.

-An application can be configured with multiple security providers in any combination.
-For example, it can include providers like Demo, Database, and SAML, or any other mix based on the requirements.
+An application can be configured with multiple security providers in any combination, such as Demo, Database, SAML, or any other mix based on requirements.

-Multiple instances of OpenId and JWS can be configured within a single application.
-For example, an application can support both 'Sign in with Google' and 'Sign in with LinkedIn', with both using OpenId-based login.
+Additionally, multiple instances of OpenID and JWS can be set up within a single application.
+For example, an app can support both "Sign in with Google" and "Sign in with LinkedIn," each using OpenID-based authentication..

 ## Adding Multiple Security Providers